 Note: If your child has never attended a public or private school, this section does not apply.

-Under Wisconsin law, the main purpose of your homeschool must be to provide private education—not to circumvent compulsory attendance laws.
+Under Wisconsin law, the main purpose of your homeschool must be to provide private education—not to circumvent compulsory school attendance laws.

 Your homeschool must be privately controlled.
 (In other words, a public school or other government agency cannot operate a homeschool program.)